Skip to content

 WorldForge uses three public exception families for runtime workflows:

-• WorldForgeError: invalid caller input, invalid model values, unsupported formats, and invalid local configuration values, including non-file-safe world IDs used for persistence lookup.
+• WorldForgeError: invalid caller input, invalid model values, unsupported formats, and invalid local configuration values.

-• WorldStateError: malformed persisted state or provider-supplied world state that cannot be safely restored or applied, including invalid scene-object maps and invalid history entries.
+• WorldStateError: malformed persisted state or provider-supplied world state that cannot be safely restored or applied, including invalid scene-object maps.

-• ProviderError: provider credentials, transport failures, unsupported provider operations, malformed upstream responses, provider-specific input limits, expired artifacts, invalid downloaded media, optional dependency failures, and malformed model score outputs.
+• ProviderError: provider credentials, transport failures, unsupported provider operations, malformed upstream responses, provider-specific input limits, optional dependency failures, and malformed model score or policy outputs.

 from worldforge.providers import ProviderError